netreplica/graphite/docs/DOCKER.md

 ## Running

-1. In shell terminal, navigate to a directory with Containerlab topology definition files you'd like to visualize.
+1. In a shell terminal, navigate to a directory with Containerlab topology definition files you'd like to visualize.

 2. Launch Graphite as a Docker container